CatMMachado/rest-apis/Tutorial/Rest/ControllerBasedApi/setupSwashbuckleInController.md

 *A complete implementation example can be found in `MyApi/Extensions/SwaggerServiceExtensions.cs`*

-- **Register the extensions**: Register the extension in your `Program.cs` within the service registration region:
+- **Register the extensions**: Add the extension registration to `Program.cs`, within the service registration region:

   ```csharp
   builder.Services.AddCustomSwagger();